 This is one of the benefits of using presets, they save you from having to modify advanced settings yourself, making the task of applying different animations quick and easy.

 The “No Animation” Preset

 We mentioned on a previous page of the manual that the IN and OUT animations cannot be removed.
-However, if you don’t want it to look like there is any animation happening you can instead use the “No Animation” preset.
+However, if you want it to look like there isn’t any animation happening at all, you can instead use the “No Animation” preset.

 After expanding the presets section for the IN or OUT animation, expand the ”Simple Transitions“ category.
 In there you will see the “No Animation” preset:

 Click “No Animation” and there will no longer be any visible transitions for that animation.